-MASTER OF TEACHING Example Professional Experience Report 102792 Primary Professional Practice 1 Report • Secondary Professior nal Practic e 1 Repor t Pre-service Teacher: ID: School: Grade/S Stage: Mentor Teacher: Method : Key y: NA - Not Applica able, ; WT - Working Towards; D - Demon strated; E - Excelle nt 🕝 Y PROFESSIONAL KNOWLEDGE Standard 1 Know studer NA WT D E Demonstrate knowledge ar characteristics of students nd understanding o and how these may f phy t and characteristics of students ysical, social and intellectual developm ect learning. ent and implications for teaching. nd understanding o earch into how students learn and the Demonstrate knowledge of and needs of students from backgrounds. f teaching strategie n diverse linguistic, s tha cultu igious and socioeconomic background it are responsive to the learning strengural, religious and socio-economic edge and understan nding s Strait Islander students gof the impact of culture, cultural iden lents from Aboriginal and Torres Strait - range of abilities nd understanding o fstra earning needs of students across the factoring to reaching to reaching to reaching to reaching to reaching to reaching to reach reaching t strategies that support par edge and understar ticipation and learr nding ning g of legislative requirements and teach of students with disability. ning Comment on the Pre-Servi Comment on the Pre-Service Teacher's knowledge of students and how they learn.
-Standard 2 Know the co NA WT D Ε content and teaching strat nd understanding o of the e concepts, substance and structure of the 2.2.1 Content selection an Organise content into an e nd tea aching sequence.
-2.3.1 Curriculum, assessm ent and reporting dge to design learning sequences and lesson reconciliation between Inc digenous and non-ledge of, understand Indig res Strait Islander people to promote genous Australians of and respect for Aboriginal and Torro es Strait
+MASTER OF TEACHING EXAMPLE PROFESSIONAL EXPERIENCE REPORT TEAC7154 - Primary Professional Practice 1 Report TEAC7154- Secondary Professional Practice 1 Report Pre-service Teacher: School: Grade/S Stage: Mentor Teacher: Method : ( K ey v: NA - Not Applicable; WT - Working Towards; D - Demor nstrated; E - Excelle nt C Y PROFESSIONAL KNOWLEDGE Standard 1 Know studen its and how they learn NA WT D E Demonstrate knowledge ar characteristics of students ntellectual development and characteristics of students and understanding of physical, social, and intellectual development how these may affect learning. ment and implications for teaching. nd understanding of research into how students learn and the Demonstrate knowledge of e linguistic, cultural, religious, and socioeconomic backgrour teaching strategies that are responsive to the learning strent diverse linguistic, cultural, religious, and socio-economic.
+1.4.1 Strategies for teaching Aboriginal and Torres Strait Islander students.
+Demonstrate broad knowledge and understanding of the impact of culture, cultural identity. and linguistic background on the education of students from Aboriginal and Torres Strait Islander backgrounds. range of abilities.
+Demonstrate knowledge ar g to meet the specific learning needs of students across the nd understanding of strategies for differentiating teaching to of students across the full range of abilities.
+Demonstrate broad knowle t full participation of students with disability.
+Edge and understanding of legislative requirements and teach ticipation and learning of students with disability. hing.
+Comment on the Pre-Service Teacher's knowledge of students and how they learn. ntent and how to teach it NA WT D E g strategies of the teaching area nd understanding of the concepts, substance, and structure of egies of the teaching area. of the 2.2.1 Content selection an 2.3.1 Curriculum, assessme Use curriculum, assessmen plans. ent, and reporting tand reporting knowledge to design learning sequences and lesson. reconciliation between Inc ect Aboriginal and Torres Strait Islander people to promote digenous and non-Indigenous Australians edge of, understanding of and respect for Aboriginal and Toring languages.